What is logistic regression?

 Setting up a logistic regression

-To activate the Logistic regression dialog box, start XLSTAT, then select the XLSTAT / Modeling data / Logistic regression data command, or click on the corresponding button of the Modeling Data toolbar (see below).
+To activate the Logistic regression dialog box, start XLSTAT, then select the XLSTAT / Modeling data / Logistic regression function.

 When you click on the button, the Logistic regression dialog box appears.
 Select the data on the Excel sheet.